 Let’s get a bit more concrete by showing some examples of powerful brand stories.
 When you look at the brand stories of the ‘big guys’, you’ll see that they were able to translate this message into everything they do.

 Take Coca-Cola for example.
 They don’t just sell a soft drink, they sell happiness in a bottle.
-And it’s happiness you’d like to share with everyone.
+And it’s the happiness you’d like to share with everyone.
 All of their marketing campaigns are created with this message in mind – think about their Santa Christmas truck that adds joy to the Holiday period, think about the names printed on cans or bottles encouraging people to share a coke with someone, or think about the “open a coke, open happiness’-campaign.

 Or look at Airbnb, where they don’t just offer people cheap accommodation, but they sell an experience.
 They offer a local experience in people’s homes, where you get a unique chance to get to know the place you’re visiting in the most authentic way.
 And they found a great way of letting their customers tell the stories with them.